jacob-ai-bot/jacob/README.md

 By integrating Ollama, you leverage local processing of language models, enhancing privacy and reducing latency in your development workflow with JACoB.

 ## Contributing
 We welcome contributions!
 From language support to framework integrations, there's always room for new features and improvements.
-Check our [Contribution Guidelines](https://docs.jacb.ai/contributing) and join our [Discord](https://discord.gg/sSDbPR4BUH) community for discussions and support.
+Join our [Discord](https://discord.gg/sSDbPR4BUH) community for discussions and support.

 ## Additional Resources